voxel-dot-at/argos3d_p100_ros_pkg/README.md

 <pre><code>rosrun rviz rviz
 </code></pre>

-*After the rviz windows comes up, set the following options*
+*After the rviz window comes up, set the following options*

-1. In the "Display" on the left, set in the "Global Option" the fixed_frame as **/tf_argos3d**
+1. In the "Display" pane on the left, open the first group of settings called "Global Options", set the option "Fixed frame" to **/tf_argos3d**
-2. At the bottom in "Display" click on **add**
+2. At the bottom in "Display" click on the button **add** to open a dialog titled "Create visualization"
-3. In the "Create visualization" opened, select the "By topic" tab and select the **/depth_non_filtered** topic.
+3. In the dialog that has opened, choose the tab "By topic" and select the **/depth_non_filtered** topic.

-Add a Pointcloud2 topic to visualize the depthclouds.
-Three different set of points are published with following topic names:
+Add a Pointcloud2 topic to visualize the depth clouds.
+Two different point sets are published with following topic names:
 > - **/depth_non_filtered :** raw data from the pmd camera
 > - **/depth_filtered : after** applying statistical outlier detection from pcl

 #### 3.4 Using filters and parameters configuration ####

-To use the filter and change camera parameters, use dynamic_reconfigure from ros.
-To use it do (after launching argos3d_p100_ros_pkg)
+To apply point filters and change camera parameters, use dynamic_reconfigure from ros.
+To use, it run the configuration interface (after launching argos3d_p100_ros_pkg)

 <pre><code>rosrun rqt_reconfigure rqt_reconfigure
 </code></pre>